insin/newforms/docs/index.rst

 `form-handling library`_ library, usable in browsers and on the server with `Node.js`_.

-As of version 0.5, newforms depends on `React`_ for rendering content in all environments and for implementation of client-side interactivity.
-It's also is also tracking ``django.forms`` changes and new features up to and including the current development version of Django, 1.7.
+As of version 0.5.0, newforms depends on `React`_ for rendering content in all environments and for implementation of client-side interactivity.
+It's also tracking ``django.forms`` changes and new features up to and including the current development version of Django, 1.7.

-Since this is a port and ``django.forms`` is well-documented, guide documentation will initially point to Django documentation and offer some equivalent examples in JavaScript.
+Since newforms is initially a port and ``django.forms`` is well-documented, guide documentation will initially point to Django documentation and offer some equivalent examples in JavaScript.

 For an introduction to form-handling features and concepts, please refer to the